dganesan/mhealth-course/chapter3-activityrecognition/ch3-fall-detection-project-example.md

 ### Sensor Configuration

-To distinguish between these movement types, we need rich sensor data that captures both linear and rotational motion, so lets use both the accelerometer and gyroscope.
+To distinguish between these movement types, we will probably need a richer set of sensors than just the accelerometer, so lets use both the accelerometer and gyroscope.

 * **Accelerometer Data**: Provides linear acceleration measurements across three axes, capturing the intensity and direction of movement.
 This sensor is particularly sensitive to sudden changes in motion, making it ideal for detecting impact events.